programmfabrik/fylr-gitbook/for-system-administrators/installation/windows.md

 What we tested:

 * Download from [https://www.elastic.co/guide/en/elasticsearch/reference/current/zip-windows.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/zip-windows.html)
+* We recommend Elasticsearch `7.17`.
+* If you start a new instance or have problems with ElasticSearch, we recommend OpenSearch, see above.
 * Since writing the next lines, we found a <mark style="background-color:red;">problem</mark> with Versions `8.5` and newer, about indexing letters _Q_ and _W_, of all things.
-So we recommend Elasticsearch `7.17`.
+Thus our recommendation for Elasticsearch `7.17`.
 The remainder of the text still mentions `8.6.1`, to stay true to what we actually did under Windows.
 *   Unpack official windows release file elasticsearch-8.6.1-windows-x86\_64.zip

     Other Versions should also be fine.
 This is true for all the below mentioned tools.